TosbackCgusBridge-Bot/CGUs-versions/Harpersbazaar/Privacy Policy.md

 Expert advice on of-the-moment beauty trends.

 CELEBRITY STYLE &.
+PARTIES   Versace Celebrates SoHo Store Opening

+See all the photos from the Versace Soho Opening party.

-PARTIES   Maison Martin Margiela x H&M Party
+Maison Martin Margiela x H&M Party

+Click through to see all the attendees at the chic event.

 Last Night's Parties: Narciso Rodriguez for Kohl's, Harry Winston Celebrates Jessica Chastain, Plus More!

 See the chic attendees at last night's parties.

-Bergdorf Goodman Celebrates 111 Years

-Click through to see who attended the anniversary gala.

 *   Red Carpet Style
 *   Cover Stories